Police confirm killing of 6 in Rivers community – The Sun Nigeria

-The Police Command in Rivers has confirmed the killing of six persons during a violent protest by angry youths in Chokocho, Etche Local Government Area of the state.
+The Rivers State Police Command has confirmed the killing of six persons during a violent protest by angry youths in Chokocho, Etche Local Government Area of the state.

-The command’s spokesman, DSP Nnamdi Omoni, confirmed the killing in a statement in Port Harcourt on Thursday.
+The command’s spokesman, Nnamdi Omoni, confirmed the killing in a statement in Port Harcourt, the state capital, yesterday.

 He debunked some media reports that 15 persons were killed during an alleged deadly attack on commuters travelling through Etche communities to Owerri and beyond.